-Our task will be to devise a convincing set of principles of self-imposed, self-restraint - an ethic - for human behavior to sustain human life as part of the complex ecosystem we have evolved within and cannot live without.
+Our task will be to devise set of principles of selfimposed, self-restraint - an ethic - for human behavior to sustain human life as part of the complex ecosystem we have evolved within and cannot live without.

+VI DI

-Tim Weiskel - 55
+Tim Weiskel - 29

+Who Should Take This Course?